yash786agg/yash786agg/README.md

 ## I'm a Developer, and Influencer!

-- 🔭 I’m currently working as a Lead Developer in [KONE](https://www.kone.com/en/)
+- 🔭 I’m currently working as a Lead Developer at [KONE](https://www.kone.com/en/)
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to cook and ride motorbike / cars
+- ⚡ Fun fact: I love to cook and ride motorbike/cars

 ### Connect with me: